amplication/docs/docs/how-to/amplication-ai-examples.md

 ---
 id: amplication-ai-examples
 title: Amplication AI Examples
-sidebar_label: Amplication AI Examples
+sidebar_label: Examples
 slug: /amplication-ai-examples
 pagination_prev: how-to/amplication-ai
 ---

 # Amplication AI Examples

 Discover the power of Jovu, [Amplication's AI assistant](/amplication-ai), through these practical examples showcasing how it can help you with your projects.

 Jovu offers two main types of assistance:

-1. Direct task completion: Jovu can perform specific actions for you, such as creating services, defining entities, and configuring relations.
+1. **Direct task completion**: Jovu can perform specific actions for you, such as creating services, defining entities, configuring relations, and creating APIs.
-2. Helpful answers from documentation: Jovu can provide you with relevant information and guidance from the documentation in response to your questions.
+2. **Helpful answers**: Jovu can provide you with relevant information and guidance in response to your questions.

 Below, you'll find examples of tasks Jovu can accomplish and questions you can ask to get helpful answers.
 Each example includes a specific task or question and a sample response from Jovu.
-Feel free to use these questions as inspiration or copy and paste them directly into your Amplication dashboard to experience Jovu's assistance firsthand.
+Feel free to use these as inspiration or copy and paste them directly into your Amplication dashboard to experience Jovu's assistance firsthand.

 ## Creating a New Service